Pay for college, cover personal expenses or borrow against your home.

 Its standard undergraduate student loans start at $1,000 and go all the way up to 100% of your school-certified cost of attendance.
-You have the option of fixed rates, which range from 6.24% to 12.99% APR, or variable rates, which range from 4.24% to 11.99% APR.
+You have the option of fixed rates or variable rates.
 However, it only offers one repayment term: 15 years for all its undergraduate student loans.

 Home equity loans